bot-ts/docs/utilities/special-events.md

 ---
-description: Manage special events using a custom event emitter in Discord, allowing you to create and manage events efficiently without relying on the default client events.
+description: This section outlines the utilities for managing special events using a custom event emitter in Discord.
+It allows you to create and manage events efficiently without relying on the default client events, making it ideal for "quick & once" use cases.
 ---

 # Special Events

-This section outlines the utilities for managing special events using a custom event emitter in Discord.
-It allows you to create and manage events efficiently without relying on the default client events, making it ideal for "quick & once" use cases.

 ## `messageEmitter`